ERISA Bonds Explained

 The required bond may be between $1,000 and $500,000.
 If a plan includes employer-sponsored securities, the bond amount maximum is set to $1,000,000.

 When you apply for a bond, your surety examines your personal and business finances.
 That’s how it can assess the level of risk involved in the bonding.
 The most important factors it considers are your credit score, business documents, and assets and liquidity.
 You can expect a lower bond price if your finances are in good shape.
-If you have a lower credit score and outstanding payments, your bond cost will jump.
+If you have a lower credit score and outstanding payments, your bond cost will be higher.

 How do I get bonded?